 2 // horrible clients

 I still cannot believe how many horrible clients I dealt with on Upwork.
 Aside from the unfathomably low pay quoted on many jobs, clients typically have a laundry list of unrealistic expectations.
 And that’s if you even hear back from them.
-It is common to be ghosted after hearing back from a client, and it’s even possible for them to do so after requesting a personal free sample.
+It is common to be ghosted after hearing back from a client, and some even do so after requesting a personalized free sample.

 Believe me, I speak from experience.
 One client wanted me to write a 500-word sample for free so that they would consider me.
-I got it back to them the next day, and never heard from them to this day.
+I got it back to them within hours, and have never heard from them to this day.
 That’s a mistake I’ll never make again.
 I can’t know for certain they never plagiarized my work and used it for free.
 Now, I know that there is really no such thing as a free personalized sample.
-Instead, I realized that a plethora of true free samples is my portfolio.
+Instead, I realized that my portfolio is a plethora of true free samples.

 my first upwork experience